Institute of Management Accountants

 SMO 6: Investigation and Discipline

 IMA is responsible for establishing an investigative and disciplinary (I&D) system for its members and, accordingly, has established Board Policy C-400 “Ethics Compliance Procedures.”
-IMA conducted an assessment of its I&D policies and processes against the requirements of SMO 6 and has identified only one gap, members of the I&D committee do not include non-accountants.
-In addition, IMA indicates that it has processes in place to review and amend its Board Policy as required.
+IMA reports that the investigative and disciplinary processes within C-400 is in line with the SMO 6 requirements.

 SMO 7: International Financial Reporting Standards